When Do Kids Start Talking? Understanding Language Development in Children

 - 2 min read

-Babbling (4-6 months): Babies start to experiment with sounds, producing repetitive consonant-vowel combinations like "ba-ba" or "da-da."
+Babbling (4-6 months): Babies start to experiment with sounds.
+They produce repetitive consonant-vowel combinations like "ba-ba" or "da-da."

-First Words (12 months): Most children say their first recognizable words around their first birthday, often simple words like "mama" or "dada."
+First Words (12 months): Most children say their first recognizable words around their first birthday.
+These are often simple words like "mama" or "dada."
 Your child is in the imitation phase.

-Two-Word Phrases (18-24 months): By this age, many children can combine two words to form simple phrases, such as "more juice" or "big truck."
+Two-Word Phrases (18-24 months): By this age, many children can combine two words to form simple phrases.
+Examples include "more juice" or "big truck."

-Vocabulary Expansion (2-3 years): Vocabulary typically expands rapidly during this period, with children learning new words daily and starting to form more complex sentences.
+Vocabulary Expansion (2-3 years): Vocabulary typically expands rapidly during this period.
+Children learn new words daily and start to form more complex sentences.

-Conversational Skills (3-4 years): By age three, many children can engage in simple conversations, ask questions, and express their thoughts more clearly.
+Conversational Skills (3-4 years): By age three, many children can engage in simple conversations.
+They can ask questions and express their thoughts more clearly.

 Signs of Speech Delay

-While every child develops at their own pace, there are certain signs that may indicate a delay in speech development:
+While every child develops at their own pace, certain signs may indicate a delay in speech development:

 By 12 months, not using gestures like waving or pointing.